openedx/docs.openedx.org/source/community/release_notes/named_release_branches_and_tags.rst

 Note that the latest release is the only supported release.
 We currently do not have the ability to support more than one release at a time.

-For documentation on the latest release, please visit the :doc:`openreleasenotes:index`.
+For documentation on the latest release, please visit the :doc:`./index`.

 Every release line (Ginkgo, Hawthorn, etc) has a branch that accumulates changes destined for that release (``open-release/ginkgo.master``, ``open-release/hawthorn.master``, etc).
 Periodically, we tag that branch (``open-release/hawthorn.1``, ``open-release/hawthorn.2``, etc).
 After a few releases, we might still add important fixes to the branch, but not make a new tagged release.
 At that point, someone installing that line will want to install from the branch, not the tags.